tiozo/FCJ-AWS-Study/SAGA Pattern/Overview.md

 ### SAGA Pattern

-Breaks a complex workflow into multi-step workflow for scheduling a medical procedure.
+Breaks a complex workflow into multi-step workflow, each step in the workflow is independent, perform on a specific that can be compensated (undone) if something goes wrong.

+#### Approaches